 Explore the Christmas Markets and Sip Vin Chaud

 Once November hits, Paris becomes home to a number of impressive holiday markets.
-One of the finest in the sixth arrondissement, in the square just beyond St Germain des Prés.
+One of the finest is in the sixth arrondissement, in the square just beyond St Germain des Prés.
 Here, it’s all elegance, sophistication, and cheer.
 Tourists and Parisians come to this market to amble through the many wooden stalls filled with French crafts, packaged goods, art, and treats—and many will sip a cup of Vin Chaud (Parisian hot wine that will keep anybody warm on cold December night).
 If you wish to visit St. Nick himself (and an enchanted forest), head to Les Halles to experience the magic of A Starry Christmas Village.
 You can also visit a Nordic market, a Swedish market, a traditional Alsace Christmas market—even a vegan market—and a handful more scattered around the city.

 Listen to a Christmas Concert at Sainte-Chapelle